 The bill amends Section 12-29-5 of the Domestic Violence Prevention Act to enhance penalties for individuals convicted of domestic violence offenses.
-It specifies that for a second violation, including both prior felony and misdemeanor convictions, the defendant will face imprisonment for a minimum of ten days and a maximum of one year.
-For third and subsequent violations, which also include prior felony and misdemeanor convictions, the offense will be classified as a felony, resulting in imprisonment for a minimum of one year.
+It specifies that for a second violation, including both prior felony and misdemeanor convictions, the individual will face imprisonment for a minimum of ten days and up to one year.
+For a third and subsequent violation, also considering prior felony and misdemeanor convictions, the individual will be deemed guilty of a felony and face imprisonment for a term of not less than one year.

 Statutes affected: 5888: 12-29-5